Malmaison (hotel chain): Glasgow

 Opened in September 1994, a former Greek orthodox church on West George Street within the city centre, Malmaison Glasgow has 72 bedrooms and suites.
 51 of these were part of the original hotel, with the remainder in a new wing created during an expansion of the hotel in 1997.
 The largest suite is known as "The Big Yin" in honour of Glaswegian comedian Billy Connolly.

 Leeds

 Located within the Victorian era former Leeds City Tramways Office the hotel has 200 rooms and suites.
 A refurbishment of the hotel was completed in November 2015.

 The hotel is frequented by musical performers and has historically been attended by bands such as Sum 41, Red Hot Chili Peppers and others, including those performing at the annual Leeds Festival.

 Liverpool

 The first and only new-build hotel by Malmaison was designed by Leach Rhodes Walker architects and constructed by Morgan Sindall.
-The 11 storey building located at Prince's Dock opened in 2006 and has 130 rooms.
+The 11 storey building at Prince's Dock opened in 2006 and has 130 rooms.